What is an AC solar panel?

 Solar panels are magical things that turn sunlight into electricity.
 The electrons that flow out of a solar panel move in a steady stream, known as direct current (DC).

-These days, you’ll find some manufacturers selling AC solar modules (aka solar panels), and more and more are jumping on the bandwagon.
+These days, you’ll find some manufacturers selling AC solar panels, and more and more are jumping on the bandwagon.
 But what does that mean?

 An AC solar panel is one that has a microinverter built-in.
 The microinverter converts the DC power generated by the solar cells into AC power.
-Because this conversion happens immediately at the module, an array that uses AC solar panels will send AC power into your home rather than DC.
 This saves time and labor costs, because the installer doesn’t need to handle the inverter installation.

 Crash course on solar inverters